opengles3d/opengles3d.github.io/_posts/2017-12-20-clearandroidresources.markdown

 categories: android
 ---
 Android Apps UI will change largely,there will be many no use strings in android resources.
-And some Apps may support many languages(locales), for example our App support nearly 60 laocales.
+And some Apps may support many languages(locales), for example, our App support nearly 60 locales.
 So removing no use strings in each locale is a lot of work.
 So....

 {% highlight python %}